Arize-ai/phoenix/docs/quickstart/evals.md

 ## 3. Evaluate and Log Results

-Set up evaluators (in this casefor hallucinations and Q\&A correctness), run the evaluations, and log the results to visualize them in Phoenix.
+Set up evaluators (in this case for hallucinations and Q\&A correctness), run the evaluations, and log the results to visualize them in Phoenix.

-{% tabs %}
-{% tab title="Hallucinations and Q&A Evaluations" %}
 ```python
 !pip install openai